NYC chauffeur field guide

 Quick answer: most executives need a chauffeur, not an EP agent

 Executive protection (EP) agents are licensed security professionals trained in threat assessment, route counter-surveillance, evasive driving, and physical protection.
 They cost $1,200-$3,500 per day in NYC.
-A professional chauffeur is a licensed, background-checked driver trained in defensive driving, discretion, and client service.
+A professional chauffeur is a commercially licensed, professionally screened driver trained in defensive driving, discretion, and client service.
 They cost $95-$175 per hour.

 If your threat model is "I'm a busy executive who wants privacy and reliability," you need a chauffeur.
 If your threat model includes specific, credible threats to your physical safety, stalking, paparazzi avoidance, or international travel to high-risk locations, you may need EP — and your security team should be making that call, not your travel coordinator.